Oxford University Cricket Club

-Oxford University Cricket Club (OUCC), which represents the University of Oxford, had held first-class status since 1827 when it made its debut in the inaugural University Match between OUCC and Cambridge University Cricket Club (CUCC).
-Following the 2021 University Match, OUCC lost its first-class status.
+Oxford University Cricket Club (OUCC), which represents the University of Oxford, has played since 1827 when it made its debut in the inaugural University Match between OUCC and Cambridge University Cricket Club (CUCC).
+Following the 2021 University Match, OUCC lost its major status.
 It was classified as a List A team in 1973 only.
 Home fixtures are played at the University Parks slightly northeast of Oxford city centre.